 - Hold down the band release button, then slide the band across to remove it.

-- If the band doesn't slide out, press the band release button again and make sure that you hold it down.
+- If the band doesn't slide out, press the band release button again and make sure you hold it down.

-Make sure that the text on the band is facing you, then slide the new band in until you feel and hear a click.
+Make sure the text on the band is facing you, then slide the new band in until you feel and hear a click.

-When you remove the Milanese Loop
+Using the Milanese Loop

-In 2018, the Milanese Loop was redesigned, so you could open the band completely by sliding the magnetic closure through the band connector, or lug.
+In 2018, the Milanese Loop was redesigned so you could open the band completely by sliding the magnetic closure through the band connector, or lug.
 On earlier Milanese Loop models, the closure won't slide through the lug.

 Close the butterfly closure